Submissions for SOUND BITES 13 are now OPEN

 GUIDELINES

-Theatre Now defines a 10-minute musical as any piece that can be performed, has a beginning, middle, and end story arch, and includes music.
-Having produced 60 pieces, we want musicals that are diverse, current, test the musical form and communicate a well-crafted story in ten minutes.
-We accept musicals across all styles and genres, as well as consider foreign language and/or bilingual scripts.
-We strongly encourage submissions from female writers, BIPOC and LGBTQ+ writers.
+Theatre Now defines a 10-minute musical as any piece that can be performed in 10 minutes or less; has a beginning, middle, and end story arc; and includes music.
+Having produced over 100 pieces, we want musicals that are diverse and current, that test the musical form and communicate a well-crafted story.
+We accept musicals across all styles and genres and are happy to consider foreign language and/or bilingual scripts.
+We strongly encourage submissions from female, BIPOC and LGBTQ+ writers as well as writers with disabilities.

 Please review the following criteria thoroughly before sending your submission: